-18. Choose a streamlined Mid-century shoe storage idea
+24. Choose streamlined Mid-century shoe storage

-Renowned for its sleek and stylish finish, Mid-century furniture is a great option if you're thinking about storage and can make a real design feature in a larger hallway.
+Renowned for its sleek and stylish finish, Mid-century style furniture is a great option if you're thinking about storage and can make a real design feature in a larger hallway.

-With three divided drawers, this Jensonshoe storage cabinet, available at Made.com, is a statement piece that's ideal for storing away shoes.
+With three divided drawers, this Jenson (opens in new tab)shoe storage cabinet, available at Made.com, is a statement piece that's ideal for storing away shoes.
 Find a telephone bench and storage mirror as part of the same collection.

-19. Choose multifunctional furniture for your shoe storage
+25. Choose multifunctional furniture

 A multifunctional piece of furniture, this modern storage table not only stores shoes, but could also be used as a console table for storing keys and other everyday essentials.